 Following the success of the SkyTEM survey over Kunene, it has been recommended that an airborne EM/magnetic survey be flown over the project area in early 2019.
+This survey has been delayed pending issuance of flight authorization to the contractor.
 Targeted deposit types include magmatic Cu-Ni sulphide deposits within the mafic complex, massive sulphide deposits of the Berg Aukas type in carbonates immediately north of the mafic complex and gold deposits of the Otjikoto type in favourable sedimentary stratigraphy to the south of the complex.
 Selective soil surveys will also be considered over magnetic anomalies of possible association with Otjikoto type targets.
+A preliminary soil survey has been completed over several magnetic anomalies and all samples were tested with a handheld XRF analyser for base metals and selected critical metals.
+No significant anomalies were detected.
+Selected samples were analysed for gold at an accredited laboratory which did not return any significant anomalies.
+There remain a number of magnetic anomalies that will be evaluated by soil sampling for gold.